kilianp07/v2g/core/dispatch/README.md

     "0": true # FCR
 ```

-When enabled for a signal type, the manager attempts an LP-based allocation first and falls back to `SmartDispatcher` if the solve fails or is infeasible.
+When enabled for a signal type, the manager attempts an LP-based allocation first and falls back to `SmartDispatcher` if the solver fails or is infeasible.

 The `Vehicle` model exposes an `EffectiveCapacity(current)` helper that computes
 the usable power capacity of a vehicle based on its SoC, estimated availability